Jake-Steck/fblaExpo/README.md

 ## License

-This App is listed under the BSD 3-Clause License.
+This project is licensed under the BSD 3-Clause License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact